liberu-ui/bookmarks/README.md

 ### Installation, Configuration & Usage

-Be sure to check out the full documentation for this package available at [docs.laravel-enso.com](https://docs.laravel-enso.com/frontend/notifications.html)
+Be sure to check out the full documentation for this package available at [docs.laravel-enso.com](https://docs.laravel-enso.com/frontend/bookmarks.html)

 ## Contributions

 are welcome.
 Pull requests are great, but issues are good too.

-Thank you to all the notifications who already contributed to Enso!
+Thank you to all the users who already contributed to Enso!

 ## License